Check Your Central Heating Units And Ducts

 - Use licensed electricians for all electrical wiring work, and obtain a Certificate of Compliance where required

 - Minimise the use of double adaptors and power boards that overload power points

 - Eradicate any vermin.
 Rats and mice can eat the insulated wiring in the roof and floor spaces and ants have been known to nest in power points

 - Check all electrical leads and plugs for signs of wear, damage or deterioration

-- Upgrade original switchboards in older homes and replace old fuses with new ‘safety switches’
+- Upgrade original switchboards in older homes and replace old fuses with new ‘circuit breaker switches’

 - Home owners should also ensure that their smoke alarms are working as most fatal fires occur in the home and winter is a high fire risk time.